Obtains the result of adding multiple values together.

 The following describes this behaviour in detail.
 But simply refer to the sample usage examples above for examples.

-If the with field is not used (simplest case), all values in the primary field are summed together from left to right.
+with field is not used (simplest case), all values in the primary field are summed together from left to right.

 The following code, when output to an ioL console, presents the user with a simple on-screen calculator.